 Yin is quiet and slow, while Yang is loud and active.
-A Yin room is one where you can rest in quiet.
-A Yang room has the TV on … loud.
-Yin is female, while Yang is male.
+A yin room is one where you can rest in quiet.
+A yang room has the TV on … loud. yin is female, while yang is male.

 Feng Shui is the study of our environment and the practice of improving that environment by accentuating the positive energy and toning down the bad.
-It’s about achieving balance of yin and yang, while making our homes a more supportive environment.
+It’s about achieving a balance of yin and yang while making our homes a more supportive environment.
 Usually, we think of Feng Shui as interior design, but that’s only part of it.

-The bottom line is that using the art of Feng Shui, we can make our homes and offices more comfortable, more supportive, productive and happy.
+By using the art of Feng Shui, we can make our homes and offices more comfortable, more supportive, productive and happy.
 We can use Feng Shui for better health, more wealth and happier families.
 So, why not?